Skip to main content

 Monitoring and safety

-Market-making operations require continuous monitoring and automated safety mechanisms.
+Set the kill-switch first; everything below is the loop that keeps it reset, the manual cancel that overrides it, and the balance and fee surfaces the loop reads from.
 Kill-switch configuration: Set the kill-switch timeout as the first action after connecting.
 Configure the timeout based on the maximum acceptable unmonitored period for the system.
 Reset the timer with each regular API call to the kill-switch endpoint.
 If the system crashes or loses connectivity, the kill-switch cancels all orders after the timeout expires.
 Emergency cancel: POST /api/v4/order/cancel/all — cancel every open order synchronously.
 Use the optional market field to scope to a single pair and the type array to scope to "spot", "margin", or "futures"; omit both to cancel everything on the account.
 This is the “big red button” for live traders; the kill-switch is the deadman timer for when you are not there.
 See the API Reference.

 # Cancel all spot orders on BTC_USDT